iranroman/SpatialScaper/README.md

 ## Quick Examples for New Users

 Below we present the [example_generation.py](example_generation.py).
 The example generates 20 soundscapes, 1 minute long each, using audio clips from FSD50K, spatialized in the `gym` room.
+These soundscapes are consistent with the DCASE Task 3 format.

 Execute as: